 Conclusion

-In the journey of recovery, relapse is not a failure—it’s a signal to pause, reassess, and adjust.
-As we’ve explored, relapse prevention isn’t just an add‑on; it’s a proactive, skill-based approach rooted in cognitive-behavioral strategies like identifying emotional, mental, and environmental triggers before they escalate .
-Whether through mindfulness, coping skills, peer support, or professional counseling, the goal is to build a resilient, relapse-resistant life.
+In the journey of addiction recovery, relapse is not a failure—it’s a signal to pause, reassess, and adjust.
+As we’ve explored, relapse prevention isn’t just an add-on; it’s a proactive, evidence-based approach rooted in cognitive-behavioral strategies like identifying relapse triggers—whether emotional, mental, or environmental—before they escalate.